Acorn Fund Details

 ||11th grade: $500

 ||12th grade: $1000

-Note: High school graduates have until June 30th of the year they graduate to enroll, after which they are no longer eligible for enrollment.
+Note: High school graduates have until June 30th of the year they graduate to apply, after which they are no longer eligible to receive an Acorn Fund account.

 Will there be additional investments into my child’s account?

 The Foundation plans to make additional contributions into the Acorn Fund accounts during the years prior to the account holder graduating from high school.
 In March 2017, the Foundation made additional contributions into all eligible accounts that were opened before September 1, 2016.
 In March 2018, the Foundation made additional contributions into all eligible accounts that were opened by June 30, 2017.
-In March 2019, the Foundation plans to make additional contributions into all eligible accounts that were opened by June 30, 2018.
+In March 2019, the Foundation made additional contributions into all eligible accounts that were opened by July 1, 2018.
+In March 2020, the foundation made additional contributions into all eligible accounts that were opened by July 31, 2019.
+In March 2021, the Foundation made additional contributions into all eligible accounts that were opened by June 30, 2020.
+In March 2022, the foundation plans to make additional contributions into all eligible accounts that are opened by June 30, 2021.

 What happens to the account if I move away from Salem City before my child goes to college?

 If you move away from Salem your child's account will not be eligible to receive additional contributions.
-The account will remain open and when your child attends college they will be able to access the funds in the spring of their first year at college.
+The account will remain open and when your child attends college they will be able to access the funds following graduation from high school.